neutrinoceros/inifix/README.md

  'Time Integrator': {'CFL': [0.001], 'tstop': [1000.0]}}
 ```

+By default, `inifix.load` and `inifix.loads` validate input data.
+This step can
+be skipped by specifying `skip_validation=True`.

 ### ... and writing back to disk

-`inifix.dump` allows to write back to a file.
+`inifix.dump` writes data back to a file.

 This allows to change a value on the fly and create new
 configuration files programmatically, for instance.